sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 ## 11. Metrics and Logging

-An operative just emailed us about a pilot user claiming that when he selects a **client**, either the client's **portfolio** will not load at all or will take too long to load.
-He cannot remember which **client** that was.
+An operative just emailed us about a pilot user claiming that when he selects a **client**, either the client's **portfolio** won't load at all or will take too long to load.
+He can't remember which **client** that was.

 In this chapter, using the [Metrics](../../../glue42-concepts/metrics/javascript/index.html) API and [reference](../../../reference/glue/latest/metrics/index.html), we will make our application: